-CHANGEMAKERS & KINDNESS CREATORS: SUGGESTION BOX & BULLETIN BOARD
+CHANGEMAKERS & KINDNESS CREATORS: SUGGESTION BOX & BULLETIN BOARD and turned into so much more." -JadaJones: Dancing Queen

 Some of the most effective campaigns for kindness and change are generated by kids themselves.
 In the book, the idea for Caring Week starts with a note in the suggestion box, grows with the brainstorming of the student council, and is implemented by every member of the school community.